 Ten years from now, economists and investors may no longer be talking about “cross-border” investments, predicts Georgetown instructor and real estate executive Dietmar Georg.
 That’s not because cross-border transactions are going away, of course; it’s that the phrase itself will be obsolete.

-“I think we’re moving toward a world where we don’t distinguish between domestic and foreign,” said Georg, who teaches Global Fund Management for the Master of Professional Studies in Real Estate (RE) program at Georgetown University’s School of Continuing Studies (SCS).
+“I think we’re moving toward a world where we don’t distinguish between domestic and foreign,” said Georg, who teaches Global Fund Management for the Master of Professional Studies in Master's in Real Estate (RE) program at Georgetown University’s School of Continuing Studies (SCS).
 “The whole world will be one investment arena.”

 A Surge in Foreign Investments